islandwonderer/virtual_learning_environment/README.md

 ### Database
 A sample database has been included for the purpose of software testing and evaluation.
-Included in the database these two sample users:
+Included in the database are these two sample users:
 * Teacher
     * User ID: 1234567
     * Password: TestPass